DSCHUFS/Solution-Challenge-2022-GrowGrow/README.md

 ## GrowGrow project 🌳
 This project is for individuals who want to combat desertification and land degration.<br>
-You can plant your tree while completing meaningful tasks and participating in Green Campaign!
+You can plant your tree while completing meaningful tasks and participating in Green Campaign!<br>
+Among the 17 goals, we selected **[15.
+Life on land]** as the goal of the project.

 Click 👉 <a href="https://youtu.be/PLamOjb9Eoo"><img src="https://img.shields.io/badge/DemoVideo-FF0000?style=flat-square&logo=youtube&logoColor=white"/></a><br>